MichelDeudon/formations/content/en/c/physique-chimie/_index.md

 {{< figure src="featured.jpg" >}}

 > <i> You cannot hope to build a better world without improving the individuals.
-To that end each of us must work for his own improvement, and at the same time share a general responsibility for all humanity, our particular duty being to aid those to whom we think we can be most useful. </i> - Marie Curie, double nobel laureate (physics and chemistry)
+To that end each of us must work for his own improvement, and at the same time share a general responsibility for all humanity, our particular duty being to aid those to whom we think we can be most useful. </i> - Marie Curie, double Nobel laureate (physics and chemistry)

 ## Program overview